kulakovd/dolphineventsbot/README.md

 ## Description

+The app is available at https://t.me/eventizerbot

-This is a telegram mini app for organizing events.
+This is a mini app for Telegram designed to help you organize events, share them with your friends, and join events hosted by others.

-User can be in two roles: organizer and participant.

-Then user opens the app from attachments menu in telegram, he acts as an organizer and sees the list of events he created.

-Organizer can create new event or edit existing event.
-Once event is created, bot send a message to the chat with the link to the event.
+Bot is accessible via inline mode to make it easy to share events in chats.

+You can manage your events using the web app, which is accessible via the bot's menu button.

+The app supports attachment menu.
-Also, the organizer can send existing event to the chat.
+When accessed from attachment menu, the app shows events list, that can be edited before sending to the chat.

-When user opens the app from the link, he acts as a participant.

-Participant can see the event details and join the event.
+If you click on a direct link to an event, you'll be able to see detailed information about that event and join it.
-If event is full, app shows a message about it.
+If the event is already full, the app will notify you.
-If user is already in the event, app shows a message about it and cancel button.
+Similarly, if you're already a participant in the event, the app will display a message and offer you a cancel button.

+When you join an event,
+the bot automatically sends you a message containing all the details about the event.
 ## Tech stack

 - [NestJS](https://nestjs.com/)